 The clarity of the diamond is rated by the quantity and position of 'inclusions' or flaws, which bothers the light that passes through the diamond.
 The rating of the diamond is done in the following categories:

 Very, Very Slightly Included (VVS1 and VVS2)

 Very Slightly Included (VS1 and VS2)

 Included (I1, I2, and I3) (with inclusions or imperfect)

 When most industry experts discuss the color of diamonds, they are generally referring to lack of transparency or color of the diamond.
-Diamonds are made of 100% pure carbon without impurities therefore they are completely colorless.
+CVD Diamond manufacturers create diamonds that are made of 100% pure carbon without impurities therefore they are completely colorless.
 However, almost all diamonds contain some extent of color impurity caused by traces of nitrogen, boron, hydrogen or other elements.
 Most diamonds suffer only traces of nitrogen, which produces a pale yellow or brownish color.

 To grade color of the diamonds, they should be free, because if the diamond is in the metal, the metal will affect the color we perceive.
 For example, a slightly yellow diamond might glitter more if categorized under yellow gold while it looks less yellow if categorized under white gold or platinum.

 Diamonds are placed table-down, pavilion up, and magnified under 10X loup.